USB Hub Features and Capabilities

 Compact and Portable Design

-Many USB hubs are designed to be compact and lightweight, making them easy to carry and ideal for travel.
+Many USB hubs are designed to be compact and lightweight, making them easy to carry and suitable for travel.
 Portable hubs often feature durable construction and detachable cables for convenience.
 Their small size allows users to expand connectivity options without adding bulk to their setup.

 Plug-and-Play Functionality